 Everyone has emergencies or important things that come up that require cash.
 Perhaps you had an emergency, want to start a business, need to make an investment, or have to pay for a kid’s college fund soon?
 These are all life events that may require cash and often times a home refinance is the best way to obtain the cash you need.

 When refinancing to take cash out of your home’s equity, you may use the money as you wish.
 Think about any future events that may require cash from you, a refinance is a great time to plan ahead.

-Are you thinking about the mortgage refinance costs?
+Are you thinking about a mortgage refinance costs?

 It is important that you are factoring in the cost of a refinance when deciding if you will benefit.
-Any mortgage transaction comes with fees which may include loan processing and origination fees, escrow fees, title fees, and other third party service fees such as an appraisal.
+Any mortgage transaction comes with fees that may include loan processing and origination fees, escrow fees, title fees, and other third-party service fees such as an appraisal.
 We always recommend looking at your cost versus benefit to see if refinancing is truly the best choice for you.